Skip to content

 Workday logo

-Ranked #3 of 4 for public sector buyers.
+Position 4 of 6 on this list.
 Workday is best suited to people-centric organisations needing unified HR + finance, with deployments ranging across upper mid-market (1,001-5,000 employees) and enterprise (5,000+ employees).
 60% of Fortune 500 use Workday for HR — expanding rapidly into finance — a track record that matters when you're committing to a system that'll run your public sector operations for the next decade.

 Where Workday earns its position for public sector: its strongest pillar is best-in-class HCM — payroll, talent, workforce planning; buyers consistently call out excellent financial planning and analytics (Adaptive Planning); and we rate unified data model — no separate data warehouses needed as a meaningful competitive edge in this category.
 Commercial terms are negotiated; expect TCO in the $300K–$2M+ range across licensing, implementation, and three years of support.
 Implementation runs 6–12 months for a typical mid-complexity scope — the actual number depends almost entirely on data migration scope and how clean your current master data is.